hluska/hluska.github.io/_posts/2016-01-18-sunrise-sunset.md

 Grandma was tough like that.
 After the story, she told me about a letter she wrote to one of Grandpa's sisters that was, for lack of a better term, fucking brutal.
 Grandma regretted sending that letter, but she never regretted standing up for the love of her life.

 Grandma also talked about her loneliness.
 She had never dated after my Grandpa's death and yet she certainly noticed men.
-She talked about seeing new widowers, their hair sliced back just so, bright gold necklaces and the smell of cologne.
+She talked about seeing new widowers, their hair slicked back just so, bright gold necklaces and the smell of cologne.

 And, Grandma also talked about family.
 She was deeply committed to her children (my Dad and my Auntie Betty) and grandchildren.
 She talked about how love meant that sometimes you didn't agree with your own, but they were always your own and as such, you needed to defend them.
 My Grandma had the world's only two perfect children, five perfect grandchildren and four perfect great-grandchildren.